speaking-clubs-nizhny/speaking-clubs-nizhny.github.io/README.md

 If you want know more about particular speaking club, you can either follow `{vk.com}` (if present) link or details page (click on the name of the club).
-Note that instead of `{vk.com}` there can be a link for another external site that is used by the club hosts as an "official" resource.

 ### English speaking clubs